-Porter’s Diamond is an economic model that is developed by Michael Porter that aims to highlight and explain on why particular industries or nations become quite competitive in a particular location and on the national and international levels.
+Porter’s Diamond model is an economic model that is developed by Michael Porter that aims to highlight and explain on why particular industries or nations become quite competitive in a particular location and on the national and international levels.

 Michael Porter is one of the highly renowned and famous authorities on the corporate strategy and economic competition.
 He is the founder of The Institute for Strategy and Competitiveness at the Harvard Business School.